-- The prize is open to all South Australian students in Years 9 and 10 in 2017.
+The competition is open to all students in South Australia studying year 9 or 10 in 2018.

-- To enter students are required to respond to the following task:
+To enter students are required to respond to the following two questions:

 - Describe the context of the battlefront the chosen service man or woman participated in during World War 1(2 marks)

 - Describe his/her background before departing for the war (2 marks)

 - Describe his/her life and service on the Western Front and/or in the Middle East(3 marks)

 - Use a range of primary and secondary sources which may include photos, maps, artefacts, diary entries, books and archival materials (6 marks).

 The Anzac Spirit is generally considered to be comprised of courage, perseverance, mateship and resourcefulness.
 Using evidence drawn from your research in Part A, choose one of the characteristics of the Anzac Spirit that is best shown by the individual you researched (Maximum of 500 words).